Meeting Student at NTUE

 It was an excellent choice to become an exchange student in NTUE.
 I came from Korea, and have been in Taiwan for one year since September 2019.
 I never regret my decision to come here.

-NTUE provides a buddy program, letting the exchange students adjust to the life in Taiwan.
+NTUE provides a buddy program, letting the exchange students adjust to life in Taiwan.
 My buddy and I went to Taiwan attractions every week.
 Transportation is convenient around this area, so you can travel at any time, anywhere.

 There is also a club named ISCES, which is for international cultural exchange.
 Thanks to the club, I experienced various Taiwan culture and had a lot of fun with friends from many different countries.